NickyV1234/cool/docs/index3.md

 ### other side projects

 [here is the link to the corpus assignment](index5.md) [Here is the time mapper assignment](index6.md) , [here is a link to the frankenstein variorum assignment](variorum.md) [here is the game review assignment](index7.md)

+### Podcast I did for comm 270 where we talked about the voyager 1 space craft

 <iframe width="640" height="480" src="The Great Journey - Tales from Voyager 1 and The Golden Record (3).mp4" frameborder="0" allowfullscreen></iframe>